UpCloudLtd/upcloud-cli/README.md

 For instructions on how to install `upctl`, configure credentials, and run commands, see [Getting started](https://upcloudltd.github.io/upcloud-cli/) instructions in the documentation.

-We recommend using API tokens for authentication: configure the token in `~/.config/upctl.yaml` or set the `UPCLOUD_TOKEN` environment variable instead of username and password credentials.

 ## Exit codes

 Exit code communicates success or the type and number of failures.
 Possible exit codes of `upctl` are: